fosterdouglas/1000-daily-game-designs/games/_posts/2015-12-17-351-collaborative-world-design.md

 title: 351 Collaborative World Design
 tags: game-mechanic-system
 ---
 As I walk through my neighborhood, I look at the small details, imperfections, and a nuances that make it look the way it looks, and feel the way it feels.
 It’s hard to pinpoint one specific thing, though; Madeleine uses the word **Gestalt** to describe similar things lately.
-Kevin once wrote a song about it, called [Synecdoche](/music/synecdoche_d2.mp3 "Synecdoche").
+Kevin once wrote a song about it, called [Synecdoche](/music/synecdoche_d2.mp3 "Synecdoche"){:target="_blank"}.

 One theory why digital worlds can lack this feeling is that they’re typically created all by a single or small group of like-minded people.
 They are attempting to emulate a diverse and interesting world, but can only pull from their collective ideas and experiences of the parts of the world that they’ve visited.